-- Diagnosis and treatment of non-pain symptoms associated with cancer and other life-limiting illness
+- Diagnosis and treatment of non-pain symptoms

 - Care of the imminently dying patient including management of terminal symptoms